KCSP Statement of Curriculum Intent

 - responsible citizens who make a positive contribution to society

-In pursuit of these aims we will endeavour to:
+In pursuit of these aims we will endeavor to:

-- Encourage pupils to act creatively and with imagination
+- encourage children to act creatively and with imagination

 At St Gregory’s our curriculum is developed around a values based learning community which includes our own school values alongside British values.
 These are:

 Our School Values: perseverance, thankfulness, friendship, forgiveness and truthfulness

 British Values: democracy, rules of law, individual liberty, mutual respect and tolerance

 - promote personal development

 - develop spiritual, moral, social, intellectual and physical growth

 - celebrate the contributions of a diverse range of people, cultures and heritages